Summary: Being and Nothingness

 Other works: Existentialism Is a Humanism The Imaginary

-Sartre begins by highlighting a key contribution of phenomenology: by reducing the existent to the series of appearances through which it manifests itself 1, phenomenology eliminates the dualisms that have long troubled philosophy (being/appearance, thing-in-itself/phenomenon, interior/exterior, subject/object).
+1, phenomenology eliminates the dualities that have long troubled philosophy (being/appearance, thing-in-itself/phenomenon, interior/exterior, subject/object).
 These are replaced by the monism of the phenomenon.

 In this framework, all appearances are of equal value.
 For instance, force is understood as nothing other than the totality of its effects.
 As a result, the dualism between being and appearing can no longer be sustained in philosophy.
-Appearance refers not to a concealed reality but to the total series of appearances 2.
+Appearance refers not to a concealed reality but to the entire series of appearances

-Similarly, the dualism of power and act is abolished: Everything exists in act 3.
-For example, Proust’s genius lies entirely in his work itself, not in any supposed potential to produce works.
+3. For example, Proust’s genius lies entirely in his work, not in any supposed potential to produce works.

 Sartre draws on Husserl's fundamental insight:

-The first task of philosophy, then, is to expel things from consciousness and restore the true relationship between consciousness and the world: Consciousness transcends itself to reach an object 7.
-For this reason, Sartre’s philosophy cannot be called idealism.
-If all consciousness is consciousness of something, then subjectivity does not constitute the objective.
-To be conscious of something is to confront a concrete and full presence that is not itself consciousness 8.
-This is why pure subjectivity would dissolve into nothingness 9.
+7. For this reason, Sartre’s philosophy cannot be described as idealism.
+If all consciousness is consciousness of something, then subjectivity does not constitute the objective world.
+To be conscious of something is to confront a concrete, irreducible presence that is not itself consciousness

-Sartre introduces a crucial distinction, asserting that being is divided into two incommunicable regions 11: being-in-itself and being-for-itself.
+Sartre introduces a crucial distinction, asserting that being is divided into two distinct and separate regions

-Being-in-itself refers to the mode of being of things, which simply exist without any reflection upon themselves—in other words, without consciousness.
+Being-in-itself refers to the mode of being of things, which simply exist without any self-reflection—in other words, without consciousness.
 Being is not a relation to itself; it simply is.
-It is an assertion that cannot assert itself, as it is entirely self-contained.
-We will summarise this by stating that being is in itself, meaning it does not refer back to itself as self-consciousness.
+It is a presence that cannot assert itself, as it is entirely self-contained.
+We can summarise this by stating that being is in itself, meaning it does not refer back to itself as consciousness.
 It merely is.
-12. This mode of being adheres to the principle of identity: Being is what it is 13.
-For instance, a door is a door, and nothing more.

 Being-for-itself, on the other hand, characterises the mode of being of humans, as they possess consciousness.
-Through the act of self-reflection, humans define themselves as being what they are not and not being what they are 14.
-By becoming aware of themselves, they create a distance from themselves.
-Consequently, they are split, simultaneously the one who observes and the one who is observed.
+Through self-reflection, humans define themselves as being what they are not and not being what they are

 1 L’Etre et le Néant, Gallimard, Paris, 1943, Introduction, I, p.11